Help support this long-running e-zine,

 If you listen to track 14-15 ("The Forgotten Island I and II") and they sound familiar, then give a listen to the opening of THE LOST WORLD: JURASSIC PARK.
 You'll hear John Williams paying homage to Steiner's great classic score from 1933.

-Strangely enough, after listening to this suite, I miss the growls of KK and the screams of Fay Wray in the film.
+Strangely enough, after listening to this suite, I miss the growls of KONG and the screams of Fay Wray in the film.
 Unlike more recent films, I'd rather hear this soundtrack with BOTH dialogue and music.
 And that's what this wonderful release lets you do -- play whatever interests you the most.

 The thirty-eight page booklet attached to the CD cardboard cover is a collector's dream - full of marvelous movie stills, concept drawings, movie programs and other publicity.
 Even the colors of the booklet are muted to suggest the age of this old classic film (and score).
 Liner notes are superb, written by the very knowledgable Rudy Behlmer.
 The only slight objection is that the CD is difficult to remove from the cardboard sleeve.
-My suggestion for collectors: put the CD in a separate blank jewel box.
+My suggestion for collectors: put the CD in a separate blank jewel case.

 In his opening remarks in the booklet, film composer Danny Elfman sums it up very nicely when he writes: